 Now it is possible to transfer land to someone for the construction of some kind of facility on the water only if there is a detailed plan of the territories, a general plan or a zoning plan.
 Shulyak proposes to build when these documents are not available.

-Her colleagues from Servant of the People have a similar initiative, only it concerns lands for agricultural and recreational purposes, which they want to transfer to industry using a simplified procedure.
+Her colleagues from Servant of the People have a similar initiative, only it concerns lands for agricultural and recreational purposes, which they want to give to industry using a simplified procedure.
 She has the support of the Deputy Head of the Office of the President Rostislav Shurma.
 And there, too, legislators ignore the environmental assessment of the land and the possible consequences for the environment.

 On the water they propose to do the same thing - to make changes to the Water Code.
 And if this happens, then there will be no need for approvals from regional state administrations or the State Water Agency.